 Unfortunately, ridesharing accident claims can be complex.
 It’s not always easy to prove who is responsible for paying your damages.
 An experienced Tampa personal injury lawyer can help you navigate these difficult issues while you recover.

-When you hire Catania & Catania, P.A., we’ll handle every aspect of your personal injury claim.
+When you hire Catania and Catania Injury Lawyers, we’ll handle every aspect of your personal injury claim.
 That means your lawyer will:

 - Gather evidence to back up your claim